Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 ```
 The [`config/config.yaml`](./config/params.yaml) file has two very important values that can be modified to change the training approach:
 - In the "model_trainer" configuration, we can set the model to be trained between "XGBClassifier" and "RandomForestClassifier"
-- In the "model_evaluation" configuration, we can define the change threshold value, which indicates how much the AUC metric of the new trained model must be greater than the AUC of the old model in production for the new trained model to be accepted as the new production model → `is_new_trained_model_accepted = new_auc > (old_auc + change_threshold)`
+- In the "model_evaluation" configuration, we can define the change threshold value, which indicates how much the AUC metric of the new trained model must be greater than the AUC of the old model in production for the new trained model to be accepted as the new production model → `is_new_trained_model_accepted = new_auc > (old_auc + threshold)`

-It was performed 3 consecutive runs of the training pipeline in the following pattern:\
+It was performed 3 consecutive runs of the training pipeline in the following pattern:
 1. `(model: RandomForestClassifier, threshold: 0.005)`
 2. `(model: XGBClassifier, threshold: 0.005)`
 3. `(model: XGBClassifier, threshold: 0.000)`

-The result in the MLflow experiment tracking follows:
+The resulting MLflow experiment tracking for the last run follows:

 ![MLflow_Training_Run](./docs/assets/MLflow_Training_Run.png)